FuelLabs/sway-libs/sway_libs/src/nft/SPECIFICATION.md

 ### `is_approved_for_all()`

-Returns whether or not a user is approved to transfer **all** tokens on another user's behalf.
+Returns whether a user is approved to transfer **all** tokens on another user's behalf.

 ### `mint()`

-Creates a new token with an `Identity` and an id.
+Creates a new token with an owner and an id.

 ### `owner_of()`